 99 out of 100 times you could fly in these no-drone zones and get a away.
 But if you do get caught, you could be fined or worse, have your drone confiscated.

-So, how can you be sure that you can fly your drone in a certain location?
+So, how can you be sure that you can fly your drone at a certain location?
 Read my advice below.

-In order to be 99.99% positive that I could fly my drone in a certain location in Australia and Tasmania, I would follow these steps:
+In order to be 99.99% positive that I complied with the drone laws in Australia and Tasmania, I followed these steps: